andersix/PhDC/README.md

 # Pi-hole Display

 ## Introduction
 The Pi-hole Display Controller is a Python application designed to run on a Raspberry Pi with an attached LCD display.
 It provides a user interface for monitoring Pi-hole statistics and performing system maintenance tasks through physical button controls.
-The application works in conjunction with the Pi-hole Admin Display Dashboard (PADD) to provide both visual feedback and control capabilities.
+The application works in conjunction with the Pi-hole Admin Display Dashboard (PADD, included as a git submodule) to provide both visual feedback and control capabilities.

 This is a python module and companion systemd service file,